 - Testosterone contributes to muscle strength, the body’s bone density and a woman’s sex drive.

-As a woman ages, it is important that she ditch the reactive healthcare approach for one that is centred on preventive care.
+As a woman ages, she must ditch the reactive healthcare approach for one that is centred on preventive care.
 Her active involvement in healthcare is a great way to minimise health issues and goes a long way in improving overall wellbeing.
-In fact, it best that women find a health specialist that empowers her to achieve her goals, live life to the fullest, and be the pillar of strength for family and friends.
+In fact, it best that women find a health specialist that empowers them to achieve their goals, live life to the fullest and be the pillar of strength for family and friends.
 Today, women can do this with ease by using the Bajaj Finserv Health App.